sodazone/ocelloids-sdk/README.md

 ---

-Ocelloids[^1] SDK is an open-source software development kit for monitoring Polkadot and Substrate based networks.
+Ocelloids[^1] SDK is an open-source software development kit written in Typescript for Polkadot and Substrate based networks.
-It simplifies the implementation of multi-chain monitoring programs and provides domain-specific logic for different pallets.
+It simplifies the implementation of multi-chain programs and provides domain-specific logic for different pallets.

 ## Features